New Document Will Benefit Teachers and Students By Aligning Widely Used Danielson Framework With NSQ Standards

 About Quality Matters

 Grounded in research.
 Driven by best practices.
 A community that puts learners first.
 Quality Matters (QM) is the global organization leading quality assurance in online and innovative digital teaching and learning environments.
 It provides a scalable quality assurance system for online and blended learning used within and across organizations.
-When you see QM Certification Marks on courses or programs, it means they have met QM Course Design Standards or QM Program Review Criteria in a rigorous review process.
+When you see QM Recognition and Certification Marks on courses or programs, it means they have met QM Course Design Standards or QM Program Review Criteria in a rigorous review process.